Applications of Strassen's theorem and Choquet theory to optimal transport problems, to uniformly convex functions and to uniformly smooth functions: Continuity properties

 and

 In particular on $[b,c]$ function $f$ has Lipschitz constant at most

-Suppose now that $n>1$ and that, by induction, that the Lemma holds true for all dimensions at most $n-1$.
-Choose any ball $B$ in $K$ and simplices $X,Y$ such that $B\subset X\subset Y\subset K$ and such that $B$ and the boundaries of $X$ and $Y$ are pairwise disjoint.
-Then, by the inductive assumption, $f$ is continuous on $X$ and on $Y$, and therefore the function
+Suppose now that $n>1$ and that, by induction, the lemma holds true for all dimensions at most $n-1$.
+Choose any simplices $X,Y$ and any ball $B$ in $K$ and such that $B\subset X\subset Y\subset K$ and such that $B$ and the boundaries of $X$ and $Y$ are pairwise disjoint.
+Then, by the inductive assumption, $f$ is continuous on the boundaries of $X$ and $Y$, and therefore the function